jeffreyruoss/sound-79-online-marketing-guide/content/solo-founder-priority.md

 ---

-### 9) Install Live Chat (AI-Powered)
+### 10) Install Live Chat (With Guardrails)

-Use a free AI chatbot like Tidio or Chatbase trained on your FAQ content:
+Use a free chatbot like Tidio or Chatbase trained on your FAQ content, but **restrict it to non-technical topics** (shipping, pricing, booking).

+**⚠️ Risk:** In high-end audio, a wrong technical answer destroys trust.
+Don't let AI hallucinate about "grounding schemes."
+If a user asks a technical question, the bot should say: _"That's a great technical question.
+I'll have [Your Name] email you the exact answer so it's 100% accurate."_

-- Answers technical questions 24/7
+- Answers basic questions 24/7
 - Captures leads when you're unavailable
 - Takes 2 hours to set up properly